Jesse L. Lasky: Famous Players–Lasky

 In 1916, Lasky's company merged with Adolph Zukor's rival company Famous Players Film Company to create Famous Players–Lasky Corporation, with Zukor as president and Lasky as vice-president in charge of production.
 In 1920, Famous Players–Lasky built a large studio facility in Astoria, New York, now known as the Kaufman Astoria Studios.

-Films produced by Lasky include What Every Woman Knows (1921), The Covered Wagon (1923), A Kiss for Cinderella (1925), Beau Geste (1926), Wings (1927).
+Films produced by Lasky include What Every Woman Knows (1921), The Covered Wagon (1923), A Kiss for Cinderella (1925), Beau Geste (1926) and Wings (1927).

 In September 1927, Famous Players–Lasky was reorganized under the name Paramount Famous Lasky Corporation, later becoming the Paramount Pictures Corporation.

 In 1927, Lasky was one of the 36 people who founded the Academy of Motion Picture Arts and Sciences.
 His Wings was the first film to win the Academy Award for Best Picture.

 Financial problems arose within the industry as a result of the Great Depression and Lasky resigned in 1932 after personally losing $12 million.
 Famous Players–Lasky went into receivership in 1933 and was folded into Paramount.